wealthmastermind7-svg/ClearNowX/docs/APP_STORE_COPY.md

 ClearNowX helps you clean up your iPhone and reclaim valuable storage space.
 Test the beautiful glassmorphic interface, powerful storage analysis, and intelligent cleanup features.

 Your feedback shapes our development.
-Report any issues or suggestions to help us perfect ClearNowX.
+Report any issues or suggestions to admin@cerolauto.com to help us perfect ClearNowX.

 ---